-Unlike some villages, Newberry isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Newberry are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Newberry is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Newberry is a village of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Newberry who work in law enforcement and fire fighting (10.79%), sales jobs (10.46%), and office and administrative support (9.95%).
+There are especially a lot of people living in Newberry who work in office and administrative support (13.51%), law enforcement and fire fighting (11.49%), and maintenance occupations (9.78%).

 As is often the case in a small village, Newberry doesn't have a public transportation system that people use for their commute.

-The per capita income in Newberry in 2010 was $17,741, which is lower middle income relative to Michigan, and low income relative to the rest of the US.
-This equates to an annual income of $70,964 for a family of four.
+The per capita income in Newberry in 2010 was $18,551, which is lower middle income relative to Michigan and the nation.
+This equates to an annual income of $74,204 for a family of four.

 The most common language spoken in Newberry is English.
-Other important languages spoken here include Tagalog and French.
+Other important languages spoken here include Spanish and Arabic.